Python3 Orchestrator

 Usage

-This orchestrator is used to execute a Python3 script, such as /scripts/my-script.py
+Both orchestrators are used to execute a Python script, such as /scripts/my-script.py

 , inside your DataOps project.

-However, this orchestrator can execute more than just a single Python3 script.
-You can also run more complex Python3 projects with it.
+However, they can execute more than just a single Python script.
+You can also run more complex Python projects with them.

-Should you need to pass variables into the Python3 job, you can set them in the YAML config file's variables
+If you need to pass variables into the Python job, you can set them in the YAML config file's variables

 block.
 For example: